wyxfhb/jettl/doc/obsidian/1 Notes.md

 ---
 ---

+Since can come from a Queue, Instead of ‘From Msg Event’ flag, have it be be something else like: ‘Received’

-change to not include event based in description
+change to not include event based in description, have event and queue

-spawn and setup anemic

-Transport Interface
-Event Transport

-Maybe have the "Msg Event Ref" in TEMPLATE Actor and some means to write to it in 'Setup.vi' SD Private 'Read Msg Event Ref.vi'

 **Messages can have outputs**